dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/code-locations.md

         package_name: quickstart
     ```

 3. A CI/CD workflow file that contains the steps for adding your code location.
 These are the same steps outlined in the preceding section.
-Here is a minimal example workflow file for a Dagster+ Hybrid organization based on [this Gitlab template](https://github.com/dagster-io/dagster-cloud-action/blob/main/gitlab/hybrid-ci.yml).
+Here is a minimal example workflow file for a Dagster+ Hybrid organization based on [this GitLab template](https://github.com/dagster-io/dagster-cloud-action/blob/main/gitlab/hybrid-ci.yml).

     ```yaml
     variables: